Modular forms and K3 surfaces: Singular abelian surfaces and Kummer surfaces

 \section{Singular abelian surfaces and Kummer surfaces}

-Shioda and Inose derived a canonical way to produce a singular K3 surface of given isomorphism class (i.e.~of given transcendental lattice) \cite{SI}.
+Shioda and Inose derived a canonical way to produce a singular K3 surface of given isomorphism class (i.e.~of given transcendental lattice by the Torelli theorem) \cite{SI}.
 The main object in their construction is the Kummer surface Km$(A)$ of the abelian surface $A$ with the given transcendental lattice.
 Hence we shall briefly discuss singular abelian surfaces over $\Q$.

 A complex abelian surface $A$ has $H^2(A, \Z)$ of rank~$6$.
 The surface is called singular if $\rho(A)=4$, that is, if its transcendental lattice $T(A)$ has rank~$2$.
 By a result of Shioda and Mitani \cite{SM}, every singular abelian surface is isomorphic to a product of two isogenous elliptic curves $E, E'$ with CM.
 These can be given explicitly in terms of the transcendental lattice $T(A)$.